 1. Poor communication among stakeholders

-2. Lack of data responsiveness or information delivery
+2. Lack of data responsiveness

-3. Confidence in the accuracy of the available data
+3. Confidence in data accuracy

 4. Difficulty gathering information

 These problems are interconnected and stem from the lack of a centralized reliable system for people to access and share data.

 The good news is by implementing a data management system, organizations can address the root cause of unproductive work.

 It may seem improbable that one system can solve a host of problems, but it's not as complicated as it sounds.
 In fact, implementing a reliable data management system can have a significant impact on organizational productivity.